zeppe-lin/pkgmk/README.md

   * zstd packages support
   * allow renaming downloaded tarballs
   * ignore extended attributes when extracting tarballs
+  * support specifying the format for the created archives

 See git log for complete/further differences.